Gunman in Florida Gym Shooting Known As Skilled Personal Trainer

 Outside of personal training, Wilson practiced martial arts and was a competitive bodybuilder.
 Wilson had an active Instagram page and those who knew him told the Herald he had no history of anger or violence.

-Witnesses told the Herald Wilson was the gunman who fatally shot Janine Ackerman, the Equinox gym’s general manager, and injured Marios Hortis, a fitness manager at the gym, before shooting himself.
+Witnesses told the Herald Wilson was the gunman who fatally shot both Janine Ackerman, the Equinox gym’s general manager, and Marios Hortis, a fitness manager at the gym, before shooting himself.

 Ackerman later died at the hospital, the Herald reported.